PAY RANGE: N20

 Assists filers using the Financial Disclosure System (FDS) to report sources of income real estate interests, creditor information, gifts and other financial transactions; responds to questions from lobbyists, lobbying firms and principals who are required to report direct and indirect communications and lobbying expenditures to comply with the lobbying Code; refers callers to specific provisions of the code and Board of Ethics Regulations for information.

-Prepares and conducts training and outreach programs for City officials and employees, candidates, treasurers, lobbying entities and the public concerning the requirements of the Public Integrity Laws; develops instructional material such as user manuals brochures and handouts; prepares and conducts training for Human Resources Managers and employees in administrative management functions of the City’s Financial Disclosure System (FDS); recommends suggestions to the Records department and the software vendor to solve technical issues.
+Prepares and conducts training and outreach programs for City officials and employees, candidates, treasurers, lobbying entities and the public concerning the requirements of the Public Integrity Laws; develops instructional material such as user manuals brochures and handouts; prepares and conducts training for Human Resources Managers and employees in administrative management functions of the City’s Financial Disclosure System (FDS); recommends suggestions to the Records department and the software vendor to solve technical issues; updates and modifies time sensitive web content; directs the release and coordination of the Board’s campaign finance and lobbying data for the City’s Open Data project.

 Performs related work as required.